neursh/NexFile/README.md

 # NexFile
-A custom HTTP server for sharing files on local network.
+A custom HTTP server for sharing files on local network built on Flutter and Bootstrap 5.3 framework.